 What’s the Purpose?

-Recently I participated in leading an evening of prayer at a church.
+Recently, I participated in leading an evening of prayer at a church.
 It was the culminating event to a conference that had several speakers.
-The pastor wanted all of us—him, me and the other leader--to each feel free to step to the microphone and lead a section of the prayer time.
-We did have a little planning for direction ahead of time, but not a lot.
+The pastor wanted all of us—him, me and the other leader–to each feel free to step to the microphone and lead a section of the prayer time.
+We had a little planning for direction ahead of time, but not a lot.

 The prayer meeting was fine as prayer meetings go, but something happened that got me thinking about the purpose of a prayer meeting.

-Not all prayer meetings should be or need to have that purpose.
-Mine do because of what I am trying to accomplish in a church when I speak there.
+Not all prayer meetings need to have that purpose.
+Mine do because of what I have been brought in to accomplish in a church when I speak there.
 I am trying to get the average pew sitter engaged in prayer.

 My point is that a good prayer meeting leader should think about purpose when he or she plans the meeting.
-What do you want to accomplish with this prayer meeting.
-Do you want it to be accessible to all, or should it be an outlet for the strongest intercessors to go after God’s heart.
-If the former, than you have to watch format and passion.
-If the latter than you can’t worry that you only have five people coming to the prayer meeting.
+What do you want to accomplish with this prayer meeting?
+Do you want it to be accessible to all, or should it be an outlet for the strongest intercessors to go after God’s heart?
+If the former, then you have to watch format and passion.
+If the latter then you can’t worry that you only have five people coming to the prayer meeting.

-If you are calling the meeting in order to storm the gates of heaven over a specific situation, than there is no problem with intercessors “cutting loose” and praying strong, bold, emotional, and even long prayers.
-But if you want to have a prayer gathering that accessible to every level believer in your church, than it needs to be formatted in a way where even the weakest pray-er would feel comfortable there and there is a way in which they could participate.
-That probably means restricting the length of individual prayers and more prayer in smaller groups.
+If you are calling the meeting in order to “storm the gates of heaven” over a specific situation, than there is no problem with intercessors “cutting loose” and praying strong, bold, emotional, and even long prayers.
+But if you want to have a prayer gathering that is accessible to every maturity-level believer in your church, then it needs to be formatted in a way where even the weakest pray-er would feel comfortable there, and can see how to participate.
+That probably means restricting the length of individual prayers and having more prayer in smaller groups.

-Many churches try to design their primary prayer meeting so it can be a place where any level believer can learn, participate and experience prayer.
-This means you do a variety of prayer methods, not sticking to the same format week after week.
+Many churches try to design their primary prayer meeting so it can be a place where any believer can learn, participate and experience prayer.
+This means you use a variety of prayer methods, not sticking to the same format week after week.
 (Remember people’s prayer styles?)
 You make sure that people understand proper protocol when praying in a group: short prayers on one topic, have a leader give the prayer subjects, break up how you pray—sometimes in small groups, sometimes as a large group.
-If you allow the seasoned intercessors cut loose, then soon it will only be them praying at these gatherings.
+If you allow the seasoned intercessors to “cut loose” in this format, soon it will only be them praying at these gatherings.

 But churches also recognize the need to have a seasoned team of prayer warriors whom it can call on to pray fervently, with no restrictions, over important issues of deep need.
 Kind of like a prayer swat team!
-There are times to let those people free to pray anyway they want.
-But in most churches the place is not the weekly prayer meeting that is available to all levels of believer.
-There might be some times when a subject comes up at a regular all-church prayer gathering where you want these warriors to cut loose.
+There are times to free those people to pray anyway they want.
+But in most churches, that place is not the weekly prayer meeting that is available to all believers.
+There might be some times when a subject comes up at a regular all-church prayer gathering where you want these warriors to intercede.
 That’s okay.
-Letting them know ahead of time, is great.
-But if that is not possible, in the midst of the meeting, if you said, “we need our prayer warriors to press in, or cut loose on this issue.”
+Let them know ahead of time if you can.
+But if that is not possible, in the midst of the meeting, you could say, “We need our prayer warriors freely to press in on this issue.”
 They will.

 What about Multi-Church Prayer?

 Understanding a prayer meetings’ purpose is also important when you try to bring churches in a community together to pray.
-If you have multiple theological streams of intercessors together, you should still ask what’s our primary purpose?
+If you have multiple theological streams of intercessors together, you should still clarify your primary purpose.
 If it is unity, then you want to do everything you can to assure that it is formatted to appeal to the most conservative church that was invited.
 Unity is more important than allowing prayer practices that might make some uncomfortable.
 You want to bring everyone in.

-But if your purpose is something else (and it is perfectly fine to have a different purpose)--say to bring intercessors together to do spiritual warfare over your community--than you may not need to worry about making the meeting comfortable for every possible participant.
+But if your purpose is something else (and it is perfectly fine to have a different purpose)–say to bring intercessors together to do spiritual warfare over your community–then you may not need to worry about making the meeting “comfortable” for every possible participant.

 Don’t forget to consider these things when you plan your prayer times.
-Recognize that if the prayer time is geared toward one purpose, than you may not see something you want to see—more people, etc. Also recognize that your prayer meeting will be more effective if you format it with purpose in mind.
-Also remember that if others don’t share your purpose they can work against you.
-It might be important to share your purpose with the group so they understand what you are trying to accomplish, and what might be appropriate.
+Recognize that if the prayer time is geared toward one purpose, then you may not see something you want to see—more people, deeper intercession, etc. Also recognize that your prayer meeting will be more effective if you format it with a purpose in mind.
+Also remember that if others don’t understand or share your purpose, they can work against you.
+It might be important to explain your purpose with the group so they can understand what you are trying to accomplish, and what might be appropriate within that purpose.

-If it is not important to “coddle” to the less mature pray-er, that is perfectly okay.
+If it is not important to accommodate the less mature pray-er, that is perfectly okay.
 But remember that, like my opening illustration, the gathering will eventually reflect the prayer styles of the most dominant intercessors.
+There is lots of value in all kinds of prayer and with all kinds of purposes.
 Lots of spiritual power can come out of that for your church . . . and that is good.